piecol/GPS_LORA_TRACKER/README.md

 ![UART](/Pics/UART.png)

+## GNSS Toolkit: a tool to test the Air530z module

 By uploading the Arduino sketch [GPS_GNSS_Toolkit_UART.ino](TESTS/GPS_GNSS_Toolkit_UART.ino), you'll be able to communicate with the GPS unit via the GNSS Toolkit3 software.
 ![GNSS_Toolkit](/Pics/GNSS_Toolkit.png)

+## LoRaWAN communication of geographical coordinates

 The sketch [AM02_GPS_LORA_V01.ino](AM02_GPS_LORA_V01/AM02_GPS_LORA_V01.ino) will allow the prototype to transmit coordinates via LoRa to the gateway.
 When compiling, please use the following settings: